maxplomer/volt-tutorial/README.md

 $ grep -r "search text" myfolder

+**pingdom**

+Use a pinging service, like http://www.pingdom.com to keep your heroku server awake.

 ### Reset password in Volt unfinished

 I used the following to quickly get volt reset password to work, it is by no means the greatest solution, but it deals with Volt locking the ability to edit a User unless logged in, by just cloning the User and deleting the old.
 Apparently there is a Volt.skip_permissions which looks to also get around this.
 This feature may be finished in the current version of the gem, not sure if those changes have propagated everywhere though.